 On behalf of the Organizing committee, it is our pleasure to invite you to Montpellier in June 2019 for the Third Jack R. Harlan International Symposium Dedicated to the Origins of Agriculture and the Domestication, Evolution, and Utilization of Genetic Resources.

-The Harlan Symposium was created by the University of California (UC Davis, USA) as a tribute to Jack R. Harlan, who was an American botanist and agronomist (1917-1998).
+The First Harlan Symposium was held at the International Center for Agricultural Research in the Dry Areas (ICARDA) at Aleppo, Syria, 10-14 May 1997, as a tribute to Jack R. Harlan who was an American botanist and agronomist (1917-1998).
+The Second Harlan Symposium was held 10-14 September 2008 at University of California (UC Davis) at Davis, USA.
 J.R.
 Harlan was a pioneer in the study of the origin of agriculture and crops, showing the importance of the relationship between the activity resulting from human development and the evolution of agricultural biodiversity.
 His most famous book, "Crops and Man", 1975, remains a reference and has been the bedside book of generations of students in plant breeding, especially in France, where J.R.
 Harlan’s influence was very strong in the scientific community dealing with plant genetic resources.

 In many respects, the history of agriculture and genetic resources could be a preview of the future facing the (still) wild world in the Anthropocene era: the evolution of populations, species and communities under human-imposed selection pressures and in artificialized environments, marked by dramatic changes in landscapes and by tensions in governance systems.
 Agriculture is a strong driver of anthropogenic global change.
 It must also be an important part of solutions to minimize human impact on the biosphere.
 With increasing recognition of the necessity for ways of farming that preserve biodiversity and ecosystem functioning (nature-based solutions, agroecology, biodiversity-friendly agriculture), genetic resources—collectively, agrobiodiversity—have taken on new functions.
 They are called upon to enhance not only the provisioning of food but also other ecosystem services, such as the conservation of biodiversity in mosaic landscapes and mitigation of the impact of climate change.